Preetam/libab/README.md

 Traffic is sent over TCP with transparent reconnections.

-Encryption is also supported and is implemented using CFB mode AES with a shared key (provided by the user).
+Encryption is also supported and is implemented using [tweetnacl](https://tweetnacl.cr.yp.to/) with a shared key (provided by the user).

 ## Dependencies and Building